MicrosoftDocs/xamarin-docs/docs/mac/get-started/hello-mac.md

 ### ViewController.Designer.cs

-The designer file for the Main Window class is empty right now, but it will be automatically populated by Visual Studio for Mac as User Interface is created with Interface Builder inside of Xcode:
+The designer file for the Main Window class is empty right now, but it will be automatically populated by Visual Studio for Mac as the user interface is created with Interface Builder inside of Xcode:

 ```csharp
 // WARNING